How to Build a Strong Family Culture: A Step-by-Step Guide

 Many of the major US holidays have been overcome by materialism and other less-than-ideal values, but I believe we can still use them in a way that upholds our own family values.
 Some people might suggest throwing out some of these holidays altogether in order to avoid some of their negative aspects, but I view this as throwing the baby out with the bath water.
 In fact, I find that major holidays celebrated by everyone else in the country are the most important to utilize for our own purposes.
 Think about it this way, are you ever going to forget when Halloween, Thanksgiving or Christmas are if everyone else is celebrating them?
 I doubt it.
 Also, when family members see that everyone around them is celebrating gratitude on the same day, it can help reinforce for them the deep importance of that family value.
 The key is to eliminate or downplay the negative aspects of major holidays, augment the positive aspects, and habit stack new rituals that support your family values.

 For instance, leading up to Christmas, we try to do some kind of “secret santa” service project in which we choose someone to do an anonymous act of kindness for (service).
-And instead of writing to Santa Claus to ask him for presents, the day after Christmas we are planning to write letters to Santa and others who gave us gifts (gratitude).
+Also, the day after Christmas we write thank-you letters to Santa and others who gave us gifts (gratitude).
 We are hopeful that these new family-value habits can take some of the focus away from the materialism while keeping us focused on our own family values.

 Think about each holiday and consider how your family might downplay its negative aspects, augment its positive aspects, and habit stack new rituals onto it that support your family values.
 Add any ideas that come to mind to your list of tradition ideas.

 Bonus Tip: Do a Family Reunion/Retreat